cefTRIAXone (Monograph)

 Treatment of severe leptospirosis† caused by Leptospira.

-Leptospirosis is a spirochete infection that may range in severity from a self-limited systemic illness to a severe, life-threatening illness that includes jaundice, renal failure, hemorrhage, cardiac arrhythmias, pneumonitis, and hemodynamic collapse (Weil syndrome).
+Leptospirosis is a spirochete infection that may range in severity from a self-limited systemic illness to a severe, life-threatening illness that includes jaundice, renal failure, hemorrhage, myocarditis, cardiac arrhythmias, pneumonitis, and hemodynamic collapse (Weil syndrome).

 Penicillin G generally considered drug of choice for treatment of moderate to severe leptospirosis; doxycycline has been used in less severe infections.
 Cephalosporins (ceftriaxone, cefotaxime), aminopenicillins (ampicillin, amoxicillin), tetracyclines (doxycycline, tetracycline), or macrolides (azithromycin) also have been recommended for severe infections.